 Diving into a sustainable lifestyle can be overwhelming.
 To overcome that, start by focusing on one aspect of your life.
 For example, if you find yourself in fast food chains too often, then try to cutback on that.
 Start planning your meals beforehand.
 Carry a healthy meal or snack in a lunchbox to avoid making a stop at a fast food joint.
 These habits require forethought which will encourage conscious living and help you save money.
 You can spend less time worrying about what you buy and learn to appreciate slow food!

 Today is a good day to start.
-To drive on the slow lane of life – to strive to live a sustainable lifestyle – to be mindful and grateful.
+To drive on the slow lane of life, to strive to live a sustainable lifestyle, and to be mindful and grateful.

 Are you in?